bokeh/bokeh/sphinx/source/docs/dev_guide/python.rst

 and :ref:`contributor_guide_writing_tests` for more information on testing, including Python-specific tests.

+.. _contributor_guide_python_models:

 Models and properties
 ---------------------

-A large part of Bokeh's Python code base consists of models that represent the various elements of a visualization.
+A large part of Bokeh's Python codebase consists of :term:`models <Model>` that represent the various elements of a visualization.
 The structure of the models in :term:`BokehJS` resembles that of the Python models.

 Bokeh's Python models are objects that have attributes that can be automatically serialized in a way that lets them be reconstituted as BokehJS models.
-Technically, models are classes that inherit from the :class:`bokeh.core.has_props.HasProps` base class:
+All of those models inherit from the :class:`bokeh.core.has_props.HasProps` base
+class:

 .. code-block:: python

     class Whatever(HasProps):
         """ `Whatever` model. """

-Models contain properties, which are class attributes of the type :class:`~bokeh.core.properties.Property`.
+Models contain properties, which are class attributes defined in :class:`bokeh.core.properties`.
 For example:

 .. code-block:: python